juliuskoskela/c-vec/subject.md

 You can use the tests in `utests.c` to test your own implementation.
-Correct implementations (but not the only solutions!) can be found in vec.c.
+Correct implementations (but not the only solutions!) can be found in `vec.c`.
 However it's better if you remove that and try yourself first!

 ## Struct